codingPhuc/Learning_Programming_vault/book/review/ultra learning review.md

 ## **Why It’s Important:**

 ## **Key Examples:**
 Benjamin   Franklin  the founding father of the USA  was first and foremost a writer .
 It was first in writing that he found his success .
 His book became an international big seller and allow him to retire at  42.
 It was Franklin writing talent that acquire him allies and persuade potential  antagonists , making his writing into the declaration of independent .
 Franklin when about a series of exercise to practice his writing  .
-One suck exercise was taking a favorite magazine of his
+One suck exercise was taking a favorite magazine of his , The Spectator , and trying to reconstruct  the original argument from  memory
+### the Chemistry of learning
+In Chemistry there is something call the rate-determining step , the rate determining step show the slowest part of this creating a bottle neck  . certain aspect of the learning problem forming a bottleneck that determining  the speed at which you become proficient overall
+understand the fundamental concepts , you need to be able to remember the algorithm for solving a certain type of problem   .
+If
 ###  **Best Practices:**

 ### **How to Apply This Principle:**